The New Wave of British Heavy Metal

 By the end of the decade, the movement was in full swing with a diversity of styles.
 Most bands, like Iron Maiden

-, Saxon, and Angel Witch, combined heavy riffing with soaring, pseudo-operatic vocals and wailing guitar solos and lyric concerning fantasy, rebellion, and the Heavy Metal lifestyle.
+, Saxon, and Angel Witch, combined heavy riffing with soaring, pseudo-operatic vocals, wailing guitar solos, and lyrics concerning fantasy, rebellion, and the Heavy Metal lifestyle.
 Others, such as Def Leppard

 , gravitated towards a more mainstream sound informed by Glam Rock

 , chose to emulate Motorhead's aggressive style and turn it Up to Eleven

 , and Death Metal